chrisgrieser/nvim-chainsaw/README.md

 ---------------------------------------------------

--- remove all log statements or all log statements in visually selected region -- created by nvim-chainsaw require("chainsaw").removeLogs()
+-- remove all log statements created by nvim-chainsaw -- (when used in visual mode, remove only log statements in the selected lines) require("chainsaw").removeLogs()
 ```

 These features can also be accessed with the user command `:Chainsaw`.
 Each
 option corresponds to the commands above.
 For example, `:Chainsaw
-variableLog` is same as `:lua require("chainsaw").variableLog()`.
+variableLog` is same as `require("chainsaw").variableLog()`.

 When using lua functions, `variableLog`, `objectLog`, `typeLog`, and `assertLog`
 can also be used in **visual mode** to use the visual selection instead of the